schollz/find3/doc/cli-scanner.md

 ## Issues?

-If you have issues, please file one on Github at https://github.com/schollz/find3-cli-scanner/issues.
+If you have issues, please [file a bug report on Github](https://github.com/schollz/find3-cli-scanner/issues/new?template=bugs.md&title=Bug:%20).

 ## Source